 At this time, you cannot export Data Trends charts.
 If you click the Export All button in the upper right while in the Data Trends tab, you will only be presented with the option to export response data.

-Data Trends will generate charts for all close-ended question types, and open-ended Numerical Textboxes questions.
+Data Trends will generate charts for all close-ended question types.